2015-2016 Undergraduate & Graduate Catalog

 NOTE: Refer to the Academic Policies and Regulations for the Academic Review Policy.
 These are separate from and different than the financial aid satisfactory academic progress requirements discussed above.

-Conditions Governing Acceptance of Award
+Terms and Conditions Governing Acceptance of Award

 Grand Valley State University's Financial Aid Office makes every effort to provide timely and accurate information in your award notification.
 The university also reserves the right to change without notice any award due to federal, state or university changes in policies, procedures or regulations.